Code Copied

 Sparking water is a popular choice for those seeking a refreshing alternative to plain still water, which can sometimes be boring and flavorless.
 But water is essential to our everyday well-being and bodily functions.
 Maybe you’re looking to introduce something new and exciting without negatively impacting your hydration goals, so you’re wondering: Does sparkling water hydrate you?

-While regular water may be the best way to stay hydrated when matched against drinks with added sugars and added flavorings, you may be surprised to find sparkling water is on par with the original recipe.
+While regular water may be the best way to stay hydrated when matched against drinks with added sugars and flavorings, you may be surprised to find sparkling water is on par with the original recipe.

+Still water is made up of two hydrogen atoms and one oxygen atom (H20).
 Often hailed as the effervescent cousin of regular water, sparkling water is regular water infused with carbon dioxide gas under pressure, creating bubbles that instills water with carbonation.

 So, if you’ve been asking yourself, “Does sparkling water hydrate you?”
 The simple answer is yes.
 Sparkling water is merely water with carbon dioxide added for its characteristic bubbles and fizz.